Licensed Clinical Social Worker

 Personal Statement

 In 2018, I earned my master’s in social work with a clinical concentration from Michigan State University, after completing a bachelor’s in social work.
-In my seven years of practicing social work, I have helped instill a sense of hope in patients coping with crises and other challenging life circumstances.
+In my eight years of practicing social work, I have helped instill a sense of hope in patients coping with crises and other challenging life circumstances.

 Practice Philosophy & Treatment Approach

-My approach to therapy is grounded in Cognitive Behavioral Therapy (CBT) – an evidence-based modality that helps patients better understand their thoughts, emotions, and behaviors.
-I also routinely apply skills from Dialectical Behavior Therapy (DBT) to help patients manage intense emotions, reduce stress, resolve conflict, improve relationships, increase mindfulness and build meaningful lives.
-My overall goal is to teach patients practical skills to use in their daily lives, so that one day, they can become their own therapist.
+My primary treatment approach is grounded in Cognitive Behavioral Therapy (CBT) – an evidence-based modality that helps patients examine their thoughts, emotions, and behaviors.
+Behavioral Activation (BA) is another treatment I employ regularly, which seeks to replace negative patterns with enjoyable activities and build a sense of practical accomplishment and social connectedness.
+I also utilize skills from Dialectical Behavior Therapy (DBT) to help patients manage intense emotions, reduce stress, resolve conflict, improve relationships, increase mindfulness and create meaningful lives.

 Treatment Focus & Specialty